srishticodes/FinancialAnalyzerWingify/README.md

 ## Bugs Found and How They Were Fixed

 The original codebase (`@copy/` files) was plagued with deterministic bugs, inefficient and unprofessional prompts, and a lack of robust architecture.
-Here's a summary of the key issues and their solutions.
+Here's a summary of the key issues and their solutions:

 ### 1. Inefficient and Unprofessional Prompts (`agents.py`, `task.py`)